EhsanMashhadi/PredictPy/CONTRIBUTING.md

 This section guides you through submitting a bug report for PredictPy.

-Before creating bug reports, please check the issues section to find if it is already reported.
+You can report any bug with the [issues](https://github.com/EhsanMashhadi/PredictPy/issues) section of this project, but before creating bug reports, please check that section to find if it is already reported.

 #### How Do I Submit A (Good) Bug Report?